cilium/tetragon/docs/content/en/docs/reference/tracing-policy.md

           BinaryDigests specifies a set of digests for the traced binary.
 The uprobe/hook is installed only if the digest of the traced binary matches a digest in the set.
-Tetragon's tracing policy status API can be used to see each hook's status in order to determine if the hook was attached or not.<br/>
+Tetragon's tracing policy status API can be used to see each hook's status in order to determine if the hook was attached or not.
+For a regular uprobe a mismatch rejects the policy at load; for a resolvePathInContainer uprobe the digest is checked per container and a mismatching container is skipped without failing the policy.<br/>
         </td>
         <td>false</td>
       </tr><tr>